Hosseinem/seqan3/doc/tutorial/argument_parser/index.md

 * seqan3::argument_parser::add_flag
 * seqan3::argument_parser::add_positional_option

-Each of the functions above take a variable by reference as the first parameter, which will directly store the corresponding parsed value from the command line.
+Each of the functions above takes a variable by reference as the first parameter, which will directly store the corresponding parsed value from the command line.
 This has two advantages compared to other command line parsers:
 (1) There is no need for a getter function after parsing and (2) the type is automatically deduced (e.g. with boost::program_options you would need to access `parser["file_path"].as<std::filesystem::path>()` afterwards).